10sr/flake8-no-implicit-concat/README.md

 - [**flake8-implicit-str-concat**][flake8-implicit-str-concat]
   Flake8 plugin to encourage correct string literal concatenation.
-  There are cases where this plugin prefers to implicit concatenation over explicit `+`, so these two plugins cannot be used at once.
+  There are cases where this plugin prefers to implicit concatenation over explicit `+` operator , so these two plugins cannot be used at once.
 - [**wemake-python-styleguide**][wemake-python-styleguide]
   Set of strict flake8 rules with some other plugins as dependencies.
   It implements `WPS326 Found implicit string concatenation`, which also checks implicit string concatenations, as one of the many rules it has.